xingziye/ASM-Instrumentation/README.md

 As mentioned before, ASM framework includes tools to help you translate between those codes.
 Bytecode Outline shows disassembled bytecode of current Java editor or class file.
 Unlike `javap`, ASMifier on compiled classes allows you to see how any given bytecode could be generated with ASM.

 ## Reflection and Instrumentation
-Reflection means the ability for a program to examine, introspect, and modify its own structure and behavior at runtime<sup>[[1](http://www2.parc.com/csl/groups/sda/projects/reflection96/docs/malenfant/malenfant.pdf)]</sup>.
+Reflection means the ability for a program to examine, introspect, and modify its own structure and behavior at runtime.<sup>[[1](http://www2.parc.com/csl/groups/sda/projects/reflection96/docs/malenfant/malenfant.pdf)]</sup> However refelction is not sufficient in many cases such as source in non-Java language.
+ASM framework uses a visitor-based approach to generate bytecode and drive transformations of existing classes.

-## (Visitor Pattern)
+## Visitor Pattern
+ASM utilizes [Visitor Pattern] to accomplish dynamic dispatch on object and its behavior.
+The Core package can be logically divided into two major parts:
+* Bytecode producers, such as a ClassReader or a custom class that can fire the proper sequence of calls to the methods of the above visitor classes.
+* Bytecode consumers, such as writers (ClassWriter, FieldWriter, MethodWriter, and AnnotationWriter), adapters (ClassAdapter and MethodAdapter), or any other classes implementing the above visitor interfaces.

 ## Demo